flatpickles/sketchbook-legacy/notes/mandelbrot-set.md

 ### Parameters

 * `Zoom`: Zoom depth, as a percentage of the deepest allowable zoom within this rendering.
-* `X Offset`: Effectively the horizontal scroll location.
+* `X Offset`: Effectively the horizontal scroll position.
-* `Y Offset`: Effectively the vertical scroll location.
+* `Y Offset`: Effectively the vertical scroll position.
 * `Color Cycles`: How many times the we cycle through the color wheel between the outer and inner boundaries of the fractal.